dmkskd/sql-shader/docs/adding_a_new_engine.md

 # How to Add a New Engine to PixelQL

-This document outlines the process for integrating a new database engine into the PixelQL application.
+This document outlines the process for integrating a new database engine into the application.
 The architecture is designed to be modular, allowing for different SQL-based backends to be used as rendering engines.

 ## Core Concept: The Engine Interface

-The application interacts with different databases through a consistent "Engine" interface, which relies on duck-typing.
-This means that as long as your engine object provides the required methods, the application will be able to use it.
+The application interacts with different databases through an "Engine" interface.

 An engine's responsibilities include:

 - its own initialization
 - query execution
 - profiling
-- providing a list of its specific shaders.
+- providing a list of shaders.

-The best starting point is to review the `engines/dummy/dummy_engine.js` file.
+The best starting point is to review the `src/engines/dummy/dummy_engine.js` file.
 It provides a minimal, non-functional implementation of the engine interface that is useful as a template.

 ## 1. File Structure

-First, create a new directory for your engine inside the `engines/` folder.
+First, create a new directory for your engine inside the `src/engines/` folder.
 The directory name should match the `value` you will use in the main `index.html` dropdown.

 ```
 engines/